 Who Are We?

-The ECC Working Group was formed in 2013 in Eastern Ontario.
-Made up of dedicated volunteers, the Working Group is supported by one paid, part-time staff person.
-Our short-term objective is to set up the Every Canadian Counts organization.
-The ECC organization will hire a small team of staff to support the building of a national coalition, a public education campaign, and grassroots advocacy efforts across the country.
+The Every Canadian Counts Working Group formed in 2013.
+Our short-term goal is to set up the ECC organization and hire a team to support the building of a national coalition, a public education campaign and grassroots advocacy efforts across Canada.

-Our Working Group includes individuals who come from a variety of backgrounds but we are united in our concern for Canadians living with long-term disabilities and in our shared knowledge about the shortcomings of available supports.
-To ensure success, we have connected with experts who advise us on communication, disability policy, and coalition-building.
+Our Working Group includes individuals who come from a variety of backgrounds, united in our concern for Canadians living with long-term disabilities and shared knowledge about the shortcomings of available supports.
+To ensure success, we are connected with experts who advise us on communication, disability policy and coalition-building.